ess-aar/CIS-566-final-project/README.md

 <details>
   <summary><b>Rendering Prototype</b></summary>
-  <br><p>The basic rendering process consists of a three passes to get the desired output.
+  <br><p>The rendering work for this milestone can be found in the "Milestone_1_Rendering" branch.
+The basic rendering process consists of three passes to get the desired output.
 Although the order of these passes may change, the current sequence is:
   <br>
   <br>1.
 Color pass
   <br>2.
 Asset pass